Why does Microsoft want to buy Activision Blizzard and will the deal go ahead?

 What would Microsoft buying Activision Blizzard mean for big games like World of Warcraft?

-Those reassurances aside, the concerns of Microsoft’s rivals are that big franchises will either be exclusive to Xbox and PC, or be otherwise hobbled on other formats with weaker performance or less DLC.
+Those reassurances aside, the concerns of Microsoft’s rivals are that big franchises will either be exclusive to Xbox and PC, or be otherwise hobbled on other formats with weaker performance or less downloadable content.

 Even if Microsoft were to continue releasing its games on other formats, its rivals are concerned that they can’t compete with the Game Pass offering, where paying £70 or more for top-tier games is replaced with a flat monthly subscription.

 Blizzard’s games such as World of Warcraft and Starcraft, which have never had a console version, might be pushed on to Xbox in time, too.
-Though, given Microsoft has a substantial interest in Windows PCs, this wouldn’t necessarily be an urgent priority.

 Is Microsoft’s takeover of Activision likely to go ahead?